Before we begin the manufacturing stage, here are some technical basics.

 The spacing between each hole is 7mm (center to center).

-How to make the watch strap loops?
+How to make watch strap loops?

 The width of a loop is on average 5 mm, its length is equal to 4 times the total thickness of the leather added to 2 times the width.

-For example if our watch strap is 2 mm thick and 16 mm wide: (4x2) + (2x16) = 40 mm
+For example, if our watch strap has a thickness of 2 mm and a width of 16 mm: (4x2) + (2x16) = 40 mm

 ![]() |

-CUT EXAMPLE FOR SIZE L 20/20:
+CUTTING EXAMPLE FOR SIZE L 20/20:

-So that you better understand why there are areas to trim, here is a photo of the result after sewing.
+So that you can better understand why there are areas to trim, here is a photo of the result after sewing.

 CHOICE OF LEATHER